timotejroiko/astrobot-docs/README.md

 * `.newchart now, madrid spain`
 * `.newchart 10/20/1995, 15:30, madrid spain + now, madrid spain`

-This makes it easy to check the current transits, both in a single chart of in a biwheel with another chart.
+This makes it easy to check the current transits, both in a single chart and in a biwheel with another chart.
 The `now` keyword can also be modified by adding or removing a number of days from it:

 * `.newchart now+1` - tomorrow
 * `.newchart now-1` - yesterday
 * `.newchart now+0.5` - 12 hours from now

-Note that there should be no spaces around the plus sign in this case.
+Note that there should be no spaces around the plus/minus signs in this case.

 #### Saved Charts